Information About the COVID-19 Vaccines

-Sometimes, the FDA will allow a medical product that has not yet been fully approved to be used in an emergency to diagnose, treat, or prevent a serious illness.
-This is called “emergency use authorization” or “EUA”.
+Sometimes, the FDA allows a medical product that has not yet been fully approved to be used in an emergency to diagnose, treat, or prevent a serious illness.
+This is called emergency use authorization or EUA.

 More information on EUAs is available from the FDA website.

 The FDA reviews all vaccines for safety before allowing them onto the market.
 In New York State, the Governor’s Clinical Advisory Task Force, which includes highly respected scientists like Adolfo García-Sastre, PhD, Irene and Dr. Arthur M. Fishberg Professor of Medicine at the Icahn School of Medicine at Mount Sinai, also offers an independent opinion about each vaccine’s safety and efficacy.

 If problems are discovered with a vaccine after its release, the FDA can recommend a pause in its use, as it did with the Johnson & Johnson vaccine after reports of rare but significant blood clots in several people who had taken the vaccine.
 After reviewing the data, the FDA decided to continue allowing its use with a warning about the rare clotting events on the label.